seven-vector-databases/seven-vector-databases.github.io/src/part-main/day4-weaviate.md

 ## What You'd Hit in Production

-**Free tier limitations.** The Weaviate Cloud free tier supports one collection per cluster and only the `hfresh` vector index type.
-HNSW, which offers better recall at scale, requires a paid tier.
+**Free tier limitations.** The Weaviate Cloud free tier supports one collection per cluster and only the `hfresh` vector index type. `HNSW`, which offers better recall at scale, requires a paid tier.
 For production workloads with more than a few hundred thousand vectors, upgrade to a paid plan.

-**hfresh vs HNSW.** The `hfresh` index type is optimized for fresh data and low-latency insertions.
-HNSW offers better approximate nearest neighbor recall at large scale.
-On the free tier you'll not notice a difference at a few hundred papers, but it is worth understanding the distinction before moving to production.
+**hfresh vs HNSW.** The `hfresh` index type is optimized for fresh data and low-latency insertions. `HNSW` offers better approximate nearest neighbor recall at large scale.
+On the free tier you'll not notice a difference at a few hundred papers, but it's worth understanding the distinction before moving to production.

 **Alpha tuning.** The right `alpha` value depends on the data and query patterns.
 For queries with specific technical terms, a lower alpha (more BM25) improves recall of papers that contain those exact terms.
 For more exploratory queries, a higher alpha (more vector) surfaces semantically related content even when the exact terms are absent.
 Experiment with your own queries to find the right balance.